 “Brave” was the last word I would use to describe myself.
 I thought it meant doing risky things.
 Culture talks about bravery like a medal of honour; it seems to have to involve doing something scary or out of the ordinary.
-I thought to be brave I’d have to face all my fears and force myself into corners of the unknown.
+I thought to be brave I’d have to face all my fears and force myself into uncomfortable situations.

 Being brave, I have learned, is recognizing your inherent worth as a child of God and holding yourself to a standard of nothing less than that.